Execuflight Flight 1526: Accident

 During approach the pilots noticed that the weather conditions were much worse than anticipated.
 The first officer, whose job it should have been to conduct the approach briefing, asked the captain to do so.
 The pilots then discussed an approach to runway 25.
-Indianapolis Air Traffic Control instructed the aircraft to fly over the "HUUVR" crossing at an altitude of 9,000 feet and contact air traffic control in Cleveland.
+Indianapolis Air Traffic Control instructed the aircraft to fly over the "HUUVR" crossing at an altitude of 9,000 ft and contact air traffic control in Cleveland.
 The pilots then continued to discuss the approach to runway 25.
-As they did this and the aircraft descended to 13,500 feet, a passenger entered the cockpit to speak with the pilots.
-The flight captain informed the passenger that he could stay for a few minutes, but then he would have to leave.

 As the business jet approached Akron, its pilots were instructed to slow down the approach, as a small Piper PA-28-161 aircraft was supposed to land on the same runway.
-The crew of the BAe-125 was instructed to change course, slow down, and remain at an altitude of 3,000 feet.
+The crew of the BAe-125 was instructed to change course, slow down, and remain at an altitude of 3,000 ft.
 After landing, the Piper's crew reported that the cloud cover had broken in the conditions of minimal visibility.
-The crew was instructed to descend further, but failed to do so.
-To correct this, the first officer started increasing the descent rate and slowing the plane down, almost 20 knots below the normal airspeed.
-The descent rate reached 2000 feet per minute, twice the usual rate.
+The crew was instructed to descend further by ATC, but failed to do so.
+Noticing that they had not descended, the first officer increased the descent rate (reaching up to 2,000 feet per minute which was twice the normal descent rate), and at the same time slowing the plane, almost 20 kn below the normal airspeed.
 The captain voiced his concerns on these matters but did not take action.

-About 14 seconds after the minimum altitude of 500 feet was reached, the airspeed had already decayed to 98 knots.
-When the crew started leveling off, the aircraft stalled and banked sharply to the left before crashing into a four-apartment building 2 miles (3,200 meters) from the runway threshold at 2:53 P.M. and catching fire.
+About 14 seconds after the minimum altitude of 500 ft was reached, the airspeed had already decayed to 98 kn.
+The aircraft entered a stall and banked sharply to the left before crashing into an apartment building 2 mi from the runway threshold, exploding on impact and destroying the building.
+The crash was captured on video by a neighbouring resident in an adjacent apartment and was also captured on CCTV cameras nearby.
 The aircraft was completely destroyed by the impact and fire.
 All seven passengers and two crew members died in the crash.
-The house burned to the ground, but there were no injuries there.
+No one on the ground was injured or killed.